mattlwoh/design-system/lantern-os/README.md

 ### Editorial direction

 Lantern OS reads like a quiet, well-edited magazine — not an app dressed in glass.
-Every page opens with a **numbered kicker** (`01 — TODAY`), a huge display heading in Newsreader, and an italic counter-line that softens the hierarchy ("Today / *a quiet beginning.*").
-Sections inside the page are numbered too, separated by a hairline rule.
+Each page opens with a small stamp (e.g. "GOOD MORNING, JAMIE"), a large display heading in Newsreader, and an italic counter-line that softens the hierarchy ("A quiet week / *and a long run on Saturday.*").
+Section titles inside the page are set in display serif with a light italic accent ("The numbers *at a glance*").

-The signature move is **bold roman paired with italic** — used on display headings, focus banners, card titles ("Three things *· in focus*"), and quoted dates ("Monday, April *14*").
-The italic is always at a lighter weight in `--fg-3` so it reads as a whisper, not a shout.
+The signature move is **bold roman paired with a lighter italic** in `--fg-3`, so the italic reads as a whisper, not a shout.
+Use it on display headings, the focus moment, card titles, and the journal date — not on everything.

-Layouts are wide, generous, and asymmetric.
-Cards have hairline borders, no shadows.
-Pull-quote–style banners use top + bottom rules and a giant italic numeral instead of background fills.
+Layouts are wide and generous.
+Each page opens with a **cinematic hero** (a calm tonal gradient panel, no chrome) and releases the brand color in exactly **one focus moment** per screen.
+Cards have hairline borders and no shadows.

 ### Color

 Two palettes, both **low contrast on purpose**.
 Page backgrounds sit near (not at) white in light mode and near (not at) black in dark mode, so text never glares.

-- **Light mode** — warm cream backgrounds (`#F7F4ED` page, `#FDFBF6` surface), charcoal text (`#2A2A26`), and a single signature **sage** (`#7C9B7B`) for primary actions, accents, and the brand mark.
-Secondary accent is **warm clay** (`#C29473`) used sparingly for warmth on cards and section dividers.
-Success is a deeper sage; info, warning, and danger are all muted siblings of each other so nothing screams.
+- **Light mode** — paper-white backgrounds (`#FAFAF7` page with a faint dotted texture, `#FFFFFF` surface), warm charcoal text (`#2A2520`), and a single signature **copper-amber** (`#C97D4E`) for primary actions and the one "color moment" per screen.
+Secondary accent is **sage** (`#7C9B7B`), the calming counterweight, used sparingly.
+Success, info, warning, and danger are all muted siblings so nothing screams.
-- **Dark mode** — matte deep indigo (`#16182A` page, `#1D2034` surface) and a **mint** accent (`#9BC4B0`) that picks up where sage left off.
+- **Dark mode** — matte deep indigo (`#16182A` page, `#1D2034` surface) with a **lit-copper** accent (`#E0A07A`) and mint as the supporting tone.
 There is no pure black and no pure white in the dark palette.
+- **Switchable neutrals.** The reference kit ships a Tweaks panel that swaps the light-mode neutral set between **paper / mist / sage / linen** and the dark-mode set between **indigo / slate / midnight / plum** — the brand accent stays constant across all of them.
 - **Contrast.** Body text on background hits ≥ 7:1 in both modes.
-We sacrificed brand contrast (the sage on cream is intentionally soft) but never reader contrast.
+The accent is used for emphasis, never for body text.
 - **Imagery color vibe.** Warm, slightly desaturated, matte.
 Think: northern light, late afternoon, paper, linen.
 Never glossy, never neon.
 Black-and-white photography is welcome.

 ### Typography